kevinolega/homepage/about.md

 [Professional Website](https://kevinolega.com/xp)

 ### ONLINE WRITING

+I enjoy writing and making things on the web since 2005.

 **Minimal Changes Blog:** In 2010, I launched [Minimal Changes](http://minimalchanges.com), a website where I document my personal experiments in developing a minimalist lifestyle.
 I share strategies I've tested on myself to achieve free time, spare cash, a clear head, and effortless productivity.
 It's been an exciting journey!